 Adventitia: This loose connective tissue layer serves as the bladder’s outer layer in areas of the bladder where there is no serosa.

 The urothelium transforms from five to seven cell layers thick in a relaxed state to two or three cell layers thick in a distended bladder.
-This functional modification of the epithelium does not cause any damage - begetting the name "transitional epithelium" – and allows for the storage of urine.
+This functional modification of the epithelium does not cause any damage - resulting in the name "transitional epithelium" – and allows for the storage of urine.
 In its superficial layer, umbrella-shaped cells are connected by tight junctions and covered by uroplakin, thus making it a barrier preventing injury to the tissue below.
 The lamina propria, along with the urothelium, are sensory regions regulating the afferent limb of the micturition reflex.
 The lamina propria acts as a "functional center" of the bladder because of the presence of many specialized cells.
 It serves as a capacitance layer of the bladder that determines its compliance.
 The detrusor muscle of the muscularis propria is under autonomic nervous control.
-Sympathetic stimulation relaxes the detrusor muscle and contracts the urethral sphincter to allow filling of urine while parasympathetic stimulation contracts the detrusor and relaxes the urethral sphincter to allow micturition.
+Sympathetic stimulation relaxes the detrusor muscle and contracts the urethral sphincter to allow the filling of urine, while parasympathetic stimulation contracts the detrusor and relaxes the urethral sphincter to allow micturition.

 Tissue biopsy for histopathological examination of the bladder is performed via cystoscopy or from radical cystectomy samples.
 Diagnosticians can use image-guided percutaneous bladder biopsy if there are contraindications to cystoscopy is contraindicated.
 Formalin-fixed tissue embedded in paraffin wax or frozen sections is useful for routine hematoxylin and eosin histopathology of the urinary bladder.

 Histochemistry and Cytochemistry